Fr2r-nu/SWriteUPhere/Challenges/TryHackMe-#1-IDE.md

     mysql -u drac -p 'Th3dRaCULa1sR3aL'
     ```

 4. Where is root.txt?
-How to read root.txt?
 As the name suggests, we need to become root.
 Now we are drac.
 Running `sudo -l` shows what drac can do as root: the -l(list) option lists the allowed (and forbidden) commands for the invoking user.

    ![sudo -l](Images/ide/sudo-l.png)